OfficeDev/Microsoft-Teams-Samples/samples/bot-join-team-using-qr-code/csharp/README.md

    - From the lower left corner, choose Upload a custom App
    - Go to your project directory, the ./AppManifest folder, select the zip folder, and choose Open.
    - Select Add in the pop-up dialog box.
 Your app is uploaded to Teams.
+Note:- If you are facing any issue in your app,  [please uncomment this line](https://github.com/OfficeDev/Microsoft-Teams-Samples/blob/main/samples/bot-join-team-using-qr-code/csharp/JoinTeamByQR/AdapterWithErrorHandler.cs#L23) and put your debugger for local debug.

 ## Running the sample